 9. Build Connection With Strategic Partners & Influencers

 LinkedIn is a great platform for connecting with strategic partners and influencers.
-If you want to build your personal brand, having these relationships is important.
+Having these relationships is important if you want to build your personal brand.

 Start by finding influencers in your industry and connecting with them on LinkedIn.
 Plus, interact and engage with their content and show appreciation.
 You can also provide genuine feedback and share your two cents on their articles or posts.
 This will help get you on their radar, and when an opportunity arrives, you’ll be the first one they’ll contact.